The tank ride took place during a visit to Haig barracks in Bergen-Hohne, and BFBS cameras were there for the occasion.

 On 28 February 2008 the Ministry of Defence confirmed that Prince Harry had been serving with the British Army in Helmand, Afghanistan for more than two months.

-The Prince then retrained as an Apache pilot in the Army Air Corps and returned to Afghanistan in 2012 as a helicopter co-pilot and gunner.
+The Duke of Sussex then retrained as an Apache pilot in the Army Air Corps and returned to Afghanistan in 2012 as a helicopter co-pilot and gunner.

 In 2014, it was announced that the Prince would begin a staff officer role in the Army, based in London.